Browse by Medical Category

 We offer a number of minimally-invasive endoscopic procedures to aid in diagnosing thoracic malignancies, such as:

 All thoracic specimens are reviewed by pathologists specializing in thoracic pathology.
-Our pathologists are recognized for their expertise in thoracic pathology, including cancers and mesotheliomas, particularly diffuse malignant mesotheliomas in connection with asbestos-related lung disease.
+Our pathologists are recognized for their expertise in thoracic pathology, including lung cancers and mesotheliomas.
 They lecture internationally and receive requests for consultations from around the world.
+They are expert in preparing and processing specimens for complex genetic and mutational analysis.

-For those thoracic cancer patients whose treatment will involve surgery, chemotherapy, and radiation, or some combination of all three therapies, our integrated approach offers a unique combination of multidisciplinary care and the most advanced medical, surgical, and radiation therapies.
+For those thoracic cancer patients whose treatment will involve surgery, chemotherapy, radiation, or some combination of all three therapies, our integrated approach offers a unique combination of multidisciplinary care and the most advanced surgical, medical, and radiation therapies.

 Our leading-edge medical therapies include: